 How did this Pongal festival start?
 What is the story behind this and what are the mythological connections?

 Story of Lord Shiva

-By mistake, the bull wrongly conveyed to the people that, they must eat everyday and as far as oil massage and bathing is concerned, it must be done only once in a month.
-This act of Basana made Lord Shiva very furious.
-As a result, Lord Shiva punished him to live on the earth forever and help people in ploughing the fields and growing more food.
+By mistake, the bull wrongly conveyed to the people that, they must eat every day and as far as oil massage and bathing is concerned, it must be done only once a month.
+This act of Basana made Lord Shiva is very furious.
+As a result, Lord Shiva punished him to live on the earth forever and help people in plowing the fields and growing more food.